sphinx-doc/sphinx/Doc-26/c-api/utilities.rst

 =====================================

 These functions are useful when creating your own extensions functions and methods.
-Additional information and examples are available in Extending and Embedding the Python Interpreter (XXX reference: ../ext/ext.html).
+Additional information and examples are available in :ref:`extending-index`.

 The first three of these functions described, :cfunc:`PyArg_ParseTuple`, :cfunc:`PyArg_ParseTupleAndKeywords`, and :cfunc:`PyArg_Parse`, all use *format